Polson, Montana

 Monthly Budget Estimate

-While individual budgets vary widely, here is a rough breakdown of monthly costs for a household earning Polson's median income:
+While individual budgets vary widely, here's a rough breakdown of monthly costs for a household earning Polson's median income:

 Estimates based on local medians and regional cost indices.
 Actual costs vary.
 Transportation costs reflect Polson's relative isolation — Missoula and Kalispell are the nearest full-service retail centers, requiring regular highway drives on US-93.